taotriad/BabySomnia/Sahara_hints.md

 Among other things the video features the famous "K-pop staircase" at KBS Open Hall where Music Bank is recorded.

-*Note*: Handong is missing in this video since it was recorded during the Scream era.
-*Note*: This music video was inspired by the "K-pop with Zero Budget!" series of videos.
 **Important**: Make sure that you're watching with subtitles and that you follow both what happens on-screen and the subtitles.
 They correlate *very* closely.

+# Notes

+* Handong is missing in this video since it was recorded during the Scream era.
+* This music video was inspired by the "K-pop with Zero Budget!" series of videos.